Admissions

 Students must also follow the CCMS Attendance Policy as outlined in the Student Handbook.
 Failure to adhere to the attendance policy will affect grades and GPA.

 SEMESTER PROGRESS: Students must, at a minimum, receive a satisfactory grade (*) in the courses they attempt each semester. *For purposes of financial aid, satisfactory grades are A, B, C, D, S, SP or P. Unsatisfactory grades are F, W, U, or I. Audits do not count as attempted hours and are not eligible for financial aid.
-NOTE: Unsatisfactory grades will not be counted as earned credit hours but will count as
+NOTE: Unsatisfactory grades will not be counted as earned credit hours but will count as attempted hours.

 Financial Aid Probation: Students not meeting Financial Aid Satisfactory Progress requirements will be placed on Financial Aid Suspension.
 If the student chooses to appeal the suspension to the CCMS Office of Financial Aid and the appeal is approved, the student is placed on Financial Aid Probation status.
 A student on Financial Aid Probation may receive financial aid for one subsequent semester.
 A student on Financial Aid Probation may be placed on an Academic Plan that will require the student to meet certain terms and conditions as determined by the CCMS Financial Aid Appeals Committee.
 At the conclusion of the SAP Financial Aid Probation semester, the student must meet the progress standards or fulfill the requirements specified in the Academic Plan.